-Team Support means a person who is under consideration by the Member Federation to be nominated for appointment or is appointed to any Games Team for the purpose of providing support services to athletes (including, but not limited to, coaches, physical trainers, medical staff, psychologists, physiotherapists).
+Team Support means a person who is under consideration by the Member Federation to be nominated for appointment or is appointed to any Games Team for the purpose of working with, treating or assisting an Athlete participating or preparing for the Games (including, but not limited to, coaches, physical trainers, medical staff, psychologists, physiotherapists, parents, agents, managers or officials).
+This Part A of the Integrity Regulation supersedes the NZOC Anti-Doping ByLaw which was made by the NZOC Board to be effective from 10 November 2009 and updated by the NZOC Board on 14 December 2011 and 11 December 2014.

-WADA means the World Anti-Doping Agency.